 Certain of the Company's sand supply agreements, including its agreement with Gulfport, contain a minimum volume commitment related to sand purchases whereby the Company charges a shortfall payment if the customer fails to meet the required minimum volume commitment.
 These agreements may also contain make-up provisions whereby shortfall payments can be applied in future periods against purchased volumes exceeding the minimum volume commitment.
 If a make-up right exists, the Company has future performance obligations to deliver excess volumes of product in subsequent months.
 In accordance with ASC 606, if the customer fails to meet the minimum volume commitment, the Company will assess whether it expects the customer to fulfill its unmet commitment during the contractually specified make-up period based on discussions with the customer and management's knowledge of the business.
 If the Company expects the customer will make-up deficient volumes in future periods, revenue related to shortfall payments will be deferred and recognized on the earlier of the date on which the customer utilizes make-up volumes or the likelihood that the customer will exercise its right to make-up deficient volumes becomes remote.
-As of March 31, 2021, the Company had deferred revenue totaling \$4.8 million related to shortfall payments.
-This amount is included in "accrued expenses and other current liabilities" on the unaudited condensed consolidated balance sheet.
-If the Company does not expect the customer will make-up deficient volumes in future periods, the breakage model will be applied and revenue related to shortfall payments will be deficient volumes in future periods, the breakage model will be applied and revenue totaling \$4.9 million during each of the there months ended March 31, 2021 and 2020, respectively.
+As of June 30, 2021, the Company had deferred revenue totaling \$5.5 million related to shortfall payments in included in "accrued expenses and other current liabilities" on the unaudited condensed consolidated balance sheet.
+If the Company does not expect the customer will make-up deficient volumes in future periods, the breakage model will be applied and revenue related to shortfall payments will be deficient volumes in future periods, the breakage model will be applied and revenue totaling \$1.0 million and \$6.0 million during the three and six months ended June 30, 2021, respectively, and \$4.9 million and \$9.8 million during the three and six months ended June 30, 2020, respectively, related to shortfall payments.